LIS 580/587: British Libraries, Archives, and Special Collections

 6 Credit Hours:

 LIS 580.
 British Studies in Librarianship.
 3 hours.
 Comparative or historical studies of library and information institutions, collections, models of service, or professional practice in the United Kingdom.

 LIS 587.
 British Studies Research.
 3 hours.
 Provides the opportunity for an in-depth research paper using the resources of metropolitan London and/or the United Kingdom.

 Have you ever dreamed of being in the 'sceptred isle' of Chaucer, Shakespeare, Kipling, Lewis Carroll, C.S.
 Lewis, Jane Austen, and J.K.
 Rowling - of strolling along the Thames or through the verdant British countryside?

-Spend a month in the United Kingdom earning credit while learning about historic British libraries, archives, and collections on-site from distinguished British librarians, archivists, and information specialists.
+Spend a month in the United Kingdom earning credit while learning about historic and modern British libraries, archives, and special collections on-site from distinguished British librarians, archivists, and information specialists.

-In addition to participating in scheduled lectures and tours, students are required to produce book reviews and a reflective journal for LIS 580 and research paper on an approved topic for LIS 587.
+In addition to participating in scheduled lectures and tours, students are required to submit book reviews and a reflective journal for LIS 580 and research paper on an approved topic for LIS 587.